03 Unforeseen Elements

 “Thanks,” said Kazuo returning Wengthai’s pistol.

-Wengthai took at and nodded approvingly at the detective.
+Wengthai looked at and nodded approvingly at the detective.

 Soon, members of Corvid Dark and the Babylon Brotherhood swarmed into the orchard.
 There were medics, technicians and other enforcers.
-Kazuo could tell the thematic differences apparent between the two parties.
+Kazuo could tell the thematic differences apparent between the two gangs by sight.

 It was the first time Kazuo saw so many members of criminal organisations together.
 He thought for a moment about arresting them all, but the moment passed.
 He went to pick up Aki in his catbox, took his leave of Toru Wengthai and Verheiden Reza.
 They agreed to together investigate suspicious movements by external parties, such as the OPA or the United Nations or the Mars Congressional Republic.
 Or perhaps it was one of the huge corporations?